Ishq Ki Inteha: Plot

-After this shock, Bakhtawar marries Rashid, but gets divorced when they run into the same rapist in a restaurant.
-Bakhtawar's mother dies after this news.
-She again joins Shehnaz, managing her salon to afford Shehzad's studies.
+After this shock, Bakhtawar marries Rashid, but when they run into the same rapist in a restaurant, Rashid storms off.
+Bakhtawar discovers her pregnancy and has a baby girl.
+However, she then receives divorce papers while still in the hospital, causing her mother to have a heart attack and pass away.
+Bakhtawar again joins Shehnaz, managing her salon to afford Shehzad's studies.

-Bakhtawar discovers her pregnancy and later has a baby girl.
-Shehzad completes studies, gets a good job and likes Farhad's sister Romana (Madiha Iftikhar), but doesn't know until he shows her picture to Bakhtawar.
+Shehzad completes studies, gets a good job and becomes infatuated with Farhad's sister Romana (Madiha Iftikhar) but doesn't realize who she is until he shows her picture to Bakhtawar.

-Farhad meets Bakhtawar in a party and again tries to get attention from her.
+Farhad meets Bakhtawar at a party and again tries to get attention from her.
 He gives special attention to her daughter, Minhal (Hareem Qureshi).
 Shehnaz forces Bakhtawar to marry Farhad, which she refuses but later agrees due to her daughter.
 Bakhtawar doesn't keep any physical relations with him.
-The day when Bakhtawar realizes his true love, Farhad is murdered by Sheru who turns against his boss Malik Jalal to become a don.
+The day Bakhtawar realizes her love for him, Farhad is murdered by Sheru.

-Bakhtawar thinks that Malik Jalal had murdered him due to their marriage.
-She goes to kill him, he denies Farhad's murder, she pulls gun on him but Sheru kills him before her, she then kills Sheru.
+Bakhtawar thinks that Malik Jalal had murdered Farhad due to their marriage and goes to kill him.
+He denies Farhad's murder, but she doesn't believe him and pulls a gun on him.
+Sheru then arrives and reveals that he killed Farhad, then kills his boss, Malik Jalal, only to be killed by Bakhtawar.

-Farhad's mother (Saira Wasti) loses her senses after son and husband's murder.
+Farhad's mother (Saira Wasti) loses her mind after her son and husband's murder.
 She moves to her old home alone.
-Bakhtawar is arrested and jailed.
-Rashid comes back and fights her case in court.
+Bakhtawar turns herself in and is jailed.
+Rashid returns and fights her case in court.
 Baby Minhal remains with Shehnaz.
 Rashid wins the case and Bakhtawar is released.
 Bakhtawar tells Rashid that Minhal is his daughter.